mehulagg/gitlab_test/doc/development/kubernetes.md

-## Kubernetes integration - development guidelines
+# Kubernetes integration - development guidelines

+Fixed this for you.

 This document provides various guidelines when developing for GitLab's [Kubernetes integration](../user/project/clusters/index.md).